konfig-dev/AnyCodable/README.md

 > The module name for this library is "AnyCodable" ---
 > that is, to use it, you add `import AnyCodable` to the top of your Swift code
 > just as you would by any other installation method.
-> The pod is called "AnyCodable-FlightSchool"
+> The pod is called "AnyCodable-Konfig"
 > because there's an existing pod with the name "AnyCodable".

 ### Carthage